pkmn/engine/src/lib/gen1/README.md

   call](https://www.smogon.com/forums/threads/adv-switch-priority.3622189/), speed ties in Pokémon Showdown actually result in a large number of spurious frame advancements due to the internal implementation details of Pokémon Showdown's event/"action" system:
-  - `switchIn` creates `runUnnerve` (in every generation, not just in generations where the [Unnerve](https://pkmn.cc/bulba/Unnerve_(Ability)) ability exists) and `runSwitch` "actions" and then calls the RNG when further actions are added by the opposing player to determine where to sort them relative to each other (despite this ordering having no importance in Generation I)
+  - The `switch` acton  creates `runUnnerve` (in every generation, not just in generations where the [Unnerve](https://pkmn.cc/bulba/Unnerve_(Ability)) ability exists) and `runSwitch` "actions" and then calls the RNG when further actions are added by the opposing player to determine where to sort them relative to each other (despite this ordering having no importance in Generation I)